Born: 3rd March 1889, Ipswich.

 Residence: 3, Congrave Street, Old Kent Road, London.

-Enlistment Location: London; Date: 19th January 1915; Age: 25; Occupation: Billiard Maker.
+Enlistment Location: London; Date: 19th January 1915; Age: 25.
+Signed up for the Duration of the War.
 Height: 5ft 4 ins.
 Mole near navel, front of chest, front of right arm & back of left shoulder.

 Home: 19th January 1915 – 7th January 1916